macrozzz/Sayo-Device-Macro-keyboard/README.md

 Hi!
-I'm your **instructor**  and i will guide you on how to use this keyboard and tips and tricks Please note, the software in this repo is downloaded from sayo bot [website](https://osu.sayobot.cn/download/) and has not been modified in anyway.
+I'm your **instructor**  and i will guide you on how to use this keyboard and tips and tricks.

+Please note, the software in this repo is downloaded from sayo bot [website](https://osu.sayobot.cn/download/) and has not been modified in anyway.

 Its also available to downlad using [https://dl.sayobot.cn/setting_v3.zip](https://dl.sayobot.cn/setting_v3.zip)

 ## Download or clone